Harshith-Puram/Crop-Prediction-Model/README.md

 ## Model Selection Process

 The Crop Prediction Model was chosen after a thorough evaluation of various models.
 The Random Forest algorithm exhibited exceptional performance, achieving an accuracy rate of 99.92%.
-Detailed insights into the model selection process can be found in the `data_exploration.ipynb` file.
+Detailed insights into the model selection process can be found in the `dataset exploration.ipynb` file.

 ## Requirements